corda/contract-sdk/examples/test-app/README.md

 #### Test-App-Workflows

 The flows are deliberately generic so that they let you create transactions which are deemed invalid by the `MembershipContract`.
-Thus you can check for yourself that the contract created with the Contract SDK behaves as expected.
+Thus you can check for yourself that the contract written with the Contract SDK behaves as expected.
 The flows are:

 * Issue
 * Modify